 Beginning in 2007, CIBC provided leadership funding in the amount of $1 million.
 In addition to this, Canada Company also secured financial support from:

-- Peter Munk, Founder and Chairman of Barrick Gold Corporation
+- The late Peter Munk, Founder and Chairman of Barrick Gold Corporation

 - James Balsillie, Former Co-Chief Executive Officer of Research In Motion (RIM)

 - Paul Desmarais, President and Co-CEO of Power Corporation of Canada

 - Bank of Montreal

 In 2016 Canada Company received an additional $500,000 in funding from the Canada Company Board of Directors, Toronto-Dominion Bank, Scotiabank, Royal Bank of Canada, and the Bank of Montreal.
 These additional contributions made it possible for Canada Company to enhance its Scholarship Program and include the children of serving military members who have taken their own lives, as deemed attributable to their military service.

 To learn more about the scholarship application process.